 Lying.
-We might not want to admit it, but we do it regularly.
+We might not want to admit it, but we all do it regularly.
 Sometimes it is a little white lie that does not seem to hurt anyone.
 And at other times one of our lies can be a little more nefarious.
-We can even lie to ourselves at times.
+We even lie to ourselves at times.
 Why is this the case?
-Are lies all bad?
+Are all lies bad?
 Or are secrets just a normal part of life?

 - Date